VincentBeges/head_up_display/README.md

     - timecode
 - text element can be filled dynamically using an ID in the template and a dict in the generation method
 - test all templates without giving input

+## Requires
+- ffmpeg with fontconfig setup at build
+- pydantic